davisantos-bit/davisantos-bit.github.io/_publications/2025-revistabgj.md

 ---
-title: "Análise Espacial da Dinâmica da Violência e Criminalidade (V&C): Uma abordagem para a área urbana do município de Caucaia-CE"
+title: "Space Analysis of the Dynamics of Violence and Criminality (V&C): An Approach for the Urban Area of Caucaia-CE"
 collection: publications
 permalink: /publication/2025-revistabgj/
 date: 2025-06-30